hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 can push a fix for that later today

 [22:03:25](#BO-ZVWm7ECGGBZyOs-3v1wEr-9LmeWerIHO-U7iYkyY) <ALANVF (theangryepicbanana)>:
-it's now been fixed/implemented Ì†ΩÌ±çÔ∏è
+it's now been fixed/implemented üëçÔ∏è

 ## 16-Mar-2025